tomasmikeska/deep-colorization/README.md

 # WIP Deep colorization

 Implementation of deep learning model in Keras for image colorization.
+Project uses U-Net with ResNet34 encoder, PixelShuffle upsample layers with ICNR initialization and feature loss from [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](https://arxiv.org/abs/1603.08155) instead of usual MAE or MSE.

 #### Requirements